The traditional Italian breakfast is small, sweet, and based on pastries and milky coffee.

 Italians eat predominantly sweet things for breakfast.
-This can be quite a shock if you are used to having toast, eggs and bacon first thing in the morning.
+This can be quite a shock if you are used to having toast, eggs, and bacon first thing in the morning.

 The website is called Io Comincio Bene which in English means literally ‘I Start Well’.
 It was set up to share stories about breakfast in today’s Italy.

-If you look at the back of a bag of made-in-Italy biscuits, often, there is a recommendation printed there giving you a good idea of what in Italy is considered a good breakfast – a couple of biscuits, a piece of fruit, and a small pot of yoghurt.
+If you look at the back of a bag of made-in-Italy biscuits, often, there is a recommendation printed on it giving you a good idea of what in Italy is considered a good breakfast – a couple of biscuits, a piece of fruit, and a small pot of yoghurt.
 300-400 calories at most.

-4. Italian Breakfast Has Some Regional Nuances
+4. Italian Breakfast Has Regional Nuances

 The typical Italian breakfast nowadays is based on coffee, milk, and baked goods.
 Still, there are some breakfast items that are particularly popular in certain Italian cities or areas rather than all over Italy.